scosman/airplay-music-watcher/README.md

 A golang service which watches for devices starting or stopping playing airplay audio.
 When a device starts or stops, you can issue system command line tasks.

 This is primarily useful for home automations.
-For example: detecting music playing on an airplay dongle or AppleTV and then turning on your receiver (via a smart switch, or IR command).
+For example: detecting music playing on an airplay dongle or AppleTV and then turning on your speakers (via a smart switch, or IR command).
 I use it with homebridge and an IR blaster to turn a nice vintage receiver on an off for airplay audio.

 ## Project progress